Anirban6393/ntuc_assignment/README.md

 The python scripts will switch between main outer folder, Images and Data Folder when neccessary using python OS module to perform required tasks.

+# SQL Scripts
+There are separate sql scripts for creating and deleting tables that is called by computation.py script

+# Transformer Module Scripts
+**download.py:** <br />
+It contains functions for extracting zip files from website and unzipping them in **Data** folder.

+**data_ingestion.py:**<br />
+This file detects all csv files in data directory and ingests them into a pandas dataframe and also has functions for connecting to a database, creating and deleting tables from external sql script instead of having to hardcode sql commands in string within file itself.

-# Scripts
+# Main Running Scripts
 download_files.py - Used for extracting zip files from website and unzipping them in **Data** folder.
+It invokes ```download.py``` script from ```transformer``` module.
 User need to specify website name and files.

 ```
 python download_files.py